 Prayer for Saturday (top)

-Jesus, son of Mary, salvation of the world, may the Lord be favorable and kind to this believer N.; give me courage, health, and strength to fight by your name with the spirits of evil, enemies of my soul and body, that nobody can cause me harm, nor place their hands on me, nor place upon my body objects that are magical, qabbalistic, plants, rocks, excrement, mineral, water, essence, or metal in nature, nor amulets passed over by the Serpent, nor figures of wax, nor hearts pierced by nails, nor powdered sulfur, nor books on Qabbalah, nor human bones, nor black chickens, nor locks, nor scrolls written with blood pacts, and where someone wishes me ill and intends to cause harm with sorcery towards me or (so-and-so) who is a friend to me, turn against my enemies all the evil that they wish to cause me in the Holy name of + God the Father, + God the Son, + God the Holy Spirit, + + + by Saint Cyprian and Saint Justina.
+Jesus, son of Mary, salvation of the world, may the Lord be favorable and kind to this believer N.; give me courage, health, and strength to fight by your name with the spirits of evil, enemies of my soul and body, that nobody can cause me harm, nor place their hands on me, nor place upon my body objects that are magical, qabbalistic, plants, rocks, excrement, mineral, water, essence, or metal in nature, nor amulets passed over by the Serpent, nor figures of wax, nor hearts pierced by nails, nor powdered sulfur, nor books on Qabbalah, nor human bones, nor black chickens, nor locks, nor scrolls written with blood pacts, and where someone wishes me ill and intends to cause harm with sorcery towards me, turn against my enemies all the evil that they wish to cause me in the Holy name of + God the Father, + God the Son, + God the Holy Spirit, + + + by Saint Cyprian and Saint Justina.
 Amen.
 May this prayer that I address to you today, Saturday, oh Lord, eternally guarantee me, your servant N., to be free of enemies.
 Jesus, King of the Jews, honorable title, Son of Mary, have mercy on me.
 May the lance, the nails, the cross, the thorns, the canvas, the strings, the column, the precious blood of your blessed sores serve for me as a shield in the fight against the spirit of Satan.
 May the demon be overcome by me, may I be able to carry this out as I desire, and may it my will without the need for pacts and to the conjuration of these words of Cyprian and Simon the Magus.
 Jesus is the life +, Jesus is the life + , Jesus is the truth +, Jesus has suffered +, Jesus was crucified +, Jesus the Son of the living God +, Mercy, Mercy, Courage, Faith.
 The powers of Hell come to me from the cardinal directions in the name of God, and they obey my orders.
 Aratron, Bretct, Phaleg.

 The Grace of Saint Cyprian and Saint Justina (top)